 Does the applicant provide a comprehensive workplan that includes a description of proposed tasks, subtasks, and associated required and optional program activities; a timeline for completion of key tasks and deliverables; and partners involved in implementing each task and subtask?
-Does the workplan provide sufficient description of how tasks will advance the APGP Program Objectives.
+Does the workplan provide a sufficient description of how tasks will advance the APGP Program Objectives.
 Does the workbook include a feasible timeline for completion of key tasks and deliverables?
 (8 points)

-- High (6-8): The proposed budget provides exceptionally clear and reasonable tasks and deliverables, with feasible financial projections and timelines that align seamlessly with the APGP objectives and vision.
-It demonstrates a comprehensive understanding of project intricacies. - Medium (4-5): The proposed budget adequately outlines tasks and deliverables, with somewhat feasible financial projections and timelines.
-There is room for improvement in ensuring closer alignment with the APGP objectives and vision. - Low (0-3): The proposed budget lacks clarity on tasks and deliverables, with financial projections and timelines that are not feasible.
+- High (6-8): The proposed workplan provides exceptionally clear and reasonable tasks and deliverables, with feasible financial projections and timelines that align seamlessly with the APGP objectives and vision.
+It demonstrates a comprehensive understanding of project intricacies. - Medium (3-5): The proposed workplan adequately outlines tasks and deliverables, with somewhat feasible financial projections and timelines.
+There is room for improvement in ensuring closer alignment with the APGP objectives and vision. - Low (0-2): The proposed workplan lacks clarity on tasks and deliverables, with financial projections and timelines that are not feasible.
 There is a substantial mismatch with the APGP objectives and vision.

 Does the budget demonstrate meaningful costs that are well-aligned with the workplan and correspond to project objectives and APGP goals.
 Is sufficient funding allocated to ensure effective implementation?
-Does the proposed budget allocate resources across entities within the proposed partnership to lead or support specific activities that reflect their strengths and experience?
+Does the proposed budget demonstrate an equitable allocation of resources across entities within the proposed partnership to lead or support specific activities that reflect their strengths and experience?
 (7 points)